indimail/indimail-virtualdomains/.github/README-indimail.md

 :allow,GREYIP="127.0.0.1@1999"
 ```

-If you've setup qmail-greyd on a non-default address (perhaps you're running qmail-greyd on a separate machine), you'll also need to specify the address it's listening on - adjust the above to include GREYIP="192.168.5.5@1999", for example.
+If you've setup <b>qmail-greyd</b> on a non-default address (perhaps you're running <b>qmail-greyd</b> on a separate machine), you'll also need to specify the address it's listening on - adjust the above to include GREYIP="192.168.5.5@1999", for example.
 Finally, don't forget to update the cdb file corresponding to the source file you've just edited.
 If you have a LWQ setup that's

 ```